Prepare for Your Job Search

 5. Attend professional events and conferences.

-- Career Fairs (Fall/Spring): Meet employers recruiting for full-time positions and internships across a variety of industries.
+- Virtual Career Fairs (Fall/Spring): Meet employers recruiting for full-time positions and internships across a variety of industries.

 Start Your Job Search